txt/se20/docs/syllabus.md

   - Students get 10 marks for participating (\*) in other project's evaluation
   - The real eval session will be in week14
     - And we'll do a practice round in week3.
-- One mid-term take-home exam (week 9).
-  - no final exam
-- Homeworks are small tasks
-  - graded 0 (for no submission), 1 (for "please try again") and 2 for "good".
-  - no late penalties
-  - may be submitted multiple times

 (\*) And by "participate" we mean that students need to attend  evaluation sessions organised by other groups.
 This means you will be collecting eval data from your peers.
 This also means you are now the guardians of that private data.